sherylg343/smarthome/TESTING.md

 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)
 and [Nu Html Checker](https://validator.w3.org/) were used.
  - CSS: The validation did not recognize the CSS variables being used so there were numerous errors listed.
-As the variables are integral to the website design and operation and were found documented by [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_ CSS_custom_properties), they were not changed.
+As the variables are integral to the website design and operation, and were found documented by [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_ CSS_custom_properties), they were not changed.
  It did catch an error in which animation-direction was stated as "forward" rather than "normal."